Weights and Measures and Plastic Bags.

 New Boat Bagging.

 We strive to deliver your new canoes in the best possible way.
-This includes bagging the boat at the end of production which is to protect it in warehouse storage and also to keep it cleaned and unscratched when its delivered to you as we regularly deliver using open canoe trailers.
+This includes bagging the boat at the end of production which is to protect it in warehouse storage and also to keep it clean and unscratched when its delivered to you as we regularly deliver using open canoe trailers.
 It is a sad fact but the most cost effective bagging is polythene plastic.

 After your first trip on the water, it's inevitable that your boat will end up with a few scratches and scrapes, which makes all that care to protect your boat from minor damage seem a bit worthless.
 If you want to help us help the environment in a small but significant way, then please tell us at the time of order if you are happy for us to not bag your canoes.